NBA player Chris Copeland, wife stabbed outside New York City club

 The three stabbing victims were taken to local hospitals, police said.

 Copeland previously played for the New York Knicks, which were scheduled to play the Pacers at Madison Square Garden on Wednesday night.
-The Hawks were scheduled to play the Brooklyn Nets at the Barclays Center on Wednesday.
+The Hawks were scheduled to play the Brooklyn Nets at the Barclays Center, also on Wednesday.

-Charlotte Hornets forward Jeff Taylor was suspended by the NBA for 24 games after pleading guilty in October to misdemeanor domestic violence assault.

-(This version of the story adds details such as the elbow injury to Copeland and stable status, and the crackdown on off-field issues)

-(Reporting by Ellen Wulfhorst and Suzannah Gonzales; Additional reporting by Steve Ginsburg; Editing by Lisa Lambert and Mohammad Zargham)
+(Reporting by Ellen Wulfhorst and Suzannah Gonzales, Additional reporting by Steve Ginsburg Editing by Lisa Lambert)